 Can I pursue graduate education after I’m commissioned?

 The Air Force is education-oriented and financially supports graduate studies.
-You can apply for the Air Force Institute of Technology to earn an advanced degree on full scholarship.
+You can apply for the Air Force Institute of Technology to earn an advanced degree on a full scholarship.
 Additionally, most bases have graduate college programs, and you may apply for the tuition assistance program that pays 100% of the tuition cost.
+Further information can be found here.

 How much time do I have to spend with Air Force ROTC each week?